GuillaumeDesforges/markdown-gdforj/README.md

 For example, `README.md` will be converted to `dist/README.html`, and `docs/README.md` will be converted to `dist/docs/README.html`.

+It will also copy all image files that are referenced in the markdown files to the `dist` directory, with appropriate path.

 ## Develop

 Provide a Rust environment: